- January 27, 2022

 - 1 to many chat

-- Files introduced and viewed during chat
+- Files shared and accessed during chat

 Table 1: Teams data is stored in different repositories depending on the content type.
 (Table taken from Microsoft article: "Location of data in Microsoft Teams")